Accelerated Sequential Posterior Inference via Reuse for Gravitational-Wave Analyses

 Together, these two components, flow-based posterior approximation and generalized \gls{smc} evolution, define \gls{aspire}.
 This enables efficient reuse of existing results and allows analyses to be updated rather than repeated.
 The implementation details are provided in the Supplemental Material \cite{SM} and we provide an open-source implementation in the Python package \aspire~\cite{aspire-doi}.

 \emph{Results}---We evaluate \gls{aspire} across simulated and real data, testing its robustness to waveform choice, added physical complexity, and detector calibration uncertainties.

-We assess \gls{aspire} when changing the waveform model used to describe the signal, a key test for evaluating systematic uncertainties.
-We consider two waveform models that include spin precession and higher-order multipoles: \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb} and \texttt{IMRPhenomXO4a}~\cite{Thompson:2023ase}, both used in GWTC-4.0~\cite{LIGOScientific:2025slb} for understanding waveform systematics. \Cref{fig:changing_waveform} compares results for two simulated signals analyzed with both waveforms, where \gls{aspire} updates an initial \texttt{IMRPhenomXPHM} run to obtain results consistent with \texttt{IMRPhenomXO4a}.
-We quantify the similarity between posterior distributions using the \gls{jsd} ($\jsd$) in millinats (mnats), where larger values indicate greater differences and $\jsd \le 1.5$ mnats denotes good agreement~\cite{Romero-Shaw:2020owr}.
-For both systems, the posteriors obtained with \gls{aspire} are in close agreement with the baseline ($\jsd < 1.5$ mnats), even for the asymmetric binary where the posterior shifts substantially.
-In terms of computational cost, analyses with \gls{aspire} require \FirstDetectionLikeEvalsPerSample and \AsymmEvalsPerSample times fewer likelihood evaluations per sample for the GW150914-like and asymmetric injections, respectively, corresponding to a reduction in the time per sample by factors of \FirstDetectionLikeTimePerSample and \AsymmTimePerSample.
+We assess \gls{aspire} when changing the waveform model used to describe the signal, a key test to evaluate systematic uncertainties.
+We consider two waveform models that include spin precession and higher-order multipoles: \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb} and \texttt{IMRPhenomXO4a}~\cite{Thompson:2023ase}, both used in GWTC-4.0~\cite{LIGOScientific:2025slb} to understand waveform systematics. \Cref{fig:changing_waveform} compares results for two simulated signals analyzed with both waveforms, where \gls{aspire} updates an initial \texttt{IMRPhenomXPHM} run to obtain results with \texttt{IMRPhenomXO4a}.
+We quantify the similarity between posterior distributions using the \gls{jsd} ($\jsd$) in millibits (mbits), where larger values indicate greater differences, $\jsd \le 50$ mbits denotes good agreement~\cite{LIGOScientific:2018mvr} and $\jsd \le 2.1$ mbits indicates the distributions are statistically indistinguishable~\cite{Romero-Shaw:2020owr}.
+For both systems, the posteriors obtained with \gls{aspire} are in close agreement with the baseline, even for the asymmetric binary where the posterior shifts substantially.

-We extend the analyses to models that incorporate additional physics, namely spin precession and orbital eccentricity.

-Starting with spin precession, we use \gls{aspire} to update a result originally obtained under the aligned-spin assumption with \texttt{IMRPhenomD}~\cite{Husa:2015iqa,Khan:2015jqa}, replacing it with the precessing model \texttt{IMRPhenomPv2}~\cite{Schmidt:2012rh,Hannam:2013oca}.
-This type of update is particularly relevant in low-latency analyses, where simplifying assumptions are often made to reduce computational cost~\cite{Morisaki:2023kuq}.
-In \cref{fig:adding_eccentricity} (top), we compare the posterior distributions and find that \gls{aspire} remains consistent with a baseline analysis with $\jsd < 1.5\;\textrm{mnats}$.
+We now consider analyses that incorporate additional physics, namely spin precession and orbital eccentricity.
+Starting with spin precession, we use \gls{aspire} to update a result obtained under the aligned-spin assumption with \texttt{IMRPhenomD}~\cite{Husa:2015iqa,Khan:2015jqa}, replacing it with the precessing model \texttt{IMRPhenomPv2}~\cite{Schmidt:2012rh,Hannam:2013oca}.
+This type of update is relevant in low-latency analyses, where simplifying assumptions are often made to reduce computational cost~\cite{Morisaki:2023kuq}. \Cref{fig:adding_eccentricity} (top) compares the posterior distributions and finds that \gls{aspire} is consistent with a baseline analysis with $\jsd < 1.5\;\textrm{mbits}$.
 This includes the precessing-spin parameter $\chi_p$, which captures physical effects absent from the initial aligned-spin analysis.
-Notably, \gls{aspire} achieves this while reducing the number of evaluations and time per sample by \PrecessingEvalsPerSample times.